Enter the Ninja: Production

 Enter the Ninja was based on an original story that Karate champion Mike Stone presented to Menahem Golan of Cannon Films, who became involved in the production in late fall 1980, with the intent of creating an American film about ninjutsu.
 Metro-Goldwyn-Mayer (MGM) produced the film for $4 million, as part of a multi-project film and television deal with The Cannon Group.
 The film was initially set to star Stone himself.

 Principal photography began on January 12, 1981, in the Philippines and in Tokyo, Japan, under the direction of Emmett Alston.
 Shooting began in Manila in February with producer Golan replacing Alston as director and Franco Nero replacing Stone in the lead role.
 Stone received onscreen credit for the film's story, fight choreography, and stunt coordination.
 Principal photography concluded in March.
 The filming location for Venarius Industries was shot at Solar Century Tower in Manila.
 Komori's dojo and fight scene was filmed at the Japanese Garden in Rizal Park, Manila.

 Release

+Theatrical

 Cannon planned to screen the film at the Cannes Film Festival, which was followed by promotional material stating the film would be released during the Easter season in 1982.
 In August 1981, the film opened in Germany and France.
 The film also played in Arizona in October the same year.
 The film opened in Los Angeles on April 30, 1982.